 Why Do I Need a PET Scan?

-You may be prescribed a PET scan if your doctor wants to look more closely for:
+You may be prescribed a PET scan if your doctor wants to look more closely at:

 Before your PET scan, you will receive an IV injection of a radioactive drug called a tracer, which is absorbed by certain organs and tissues.
-A PET scanner uses the tracer to show both normal and abnormal metabolic activity.
+On PET scan images, the tracer indicates normal and abnormal activity.

 Preparing for Your PET Scan